ReadFromUrl

 Requires Analytica 6.4

-Data sent in an HTTP method:post can, in general, be formatted in two ways:
+Data sent in an HTTP method:post can usually be formatted in two ways:

 • Content-Type:application/x-www-form-urlencoded